Exact Optimization: Part I: Tables for all 's in Examples and (Sec. )

-This is designed to facilitate comparisons between the two examples in Sec. \ref{Subsec_Ex_QP}.
-Table \ref{Table_Ex_QP_Nonsingular} (resp., \ref{Table_Ex_QP_Singular}) is associated with Example \ref{Ex_QP_Nonsingular} (resp., \ref{Ex_QP_Singular}), which demonstrates the solving process on a \textit{positive definite Hessian matrix} \cite{Lu(Ye):03(16)} (resp., \textit{positive semidefinite and singular Hessian matrix}), to summarize the details/steps when examining each case $\calI_j$ in Algorithm \ref{Alg_QP}, specifically, the for-all environment (lines \ref{Alg_For_All}-\ref{Alg_For_All_End}).
-Note that the case of subset/empty set ``$\emptyset$'' - in other words, no inequality constraint imposed - has been more efficiently considered a priori, in the beginning of the two examples (lines \ref{Alg_a_QP_Condition}-\ref{Alg_a_QP_Condition_End} in Algorithm \ref{Alg_QP}).
+This appendix is designed to facilitate comparisons between Examples \ref{Ex_QP_Nonsingular} and \ref{Ex_QP_Singular}.
+Table \ref{Table_Ex_QP_Nonsingular} (resp., \ref{Table_Ex_QP_Singular}) is associated with Example \ref{Ex_QP_Nonsingular} (resp., \ref{Ex_QP_Singular}), which demonstrates the solving process on a \textit{positive definite Hessian matrix} given in \cite{Lu(Ye):03(16)} (resp., \textit{positive semidefinite and singular Hessian matrix}), to summarize the details/steps when examining each case $\calI_j$ according to Algorithm \ref{Alg_QP}, specifically, the for-all environment at lines \ref{Alg_For_All}-\ref{Alg_For_All_End}.
+Note that the case of subset/empty set ``$\emptyset$'' (in other words, no inequality constraint imposed) has been more efficiently considered a priori, in the beginning of the two examples (lines \ref{Alg_a_QP_Condition}-\ref{Alg_a_QP_Condition_End} in Algorithm \ref{Alg_QP}).
 Moreover, $\calI_7=\{1,2,3\}$ imposed by all the three inequality constraints is excluded in both tables/examples, for compactness, because it is obviously not associated with the optimality ($\tilde\bfb\not\in\calR(\tilde A)$).